HenningRixen/static_site/Readme.txt

-Trying myself in a static site
+Trying myself in a static site generator